DSgbemisola/Hands-on-Project-on-COUNT-DISTINCT-LIMIT/README.md

-# Hands-on-Project-on-COUNT-DISTINCT-LIMIT
+# Hands-on project on using COUNT-DISTINCT-LIMIT Expressions in SQL

-This is a hands-on project to demostrate skills on writing COUNT, DISTINCT AND LIMIT expressions with SELECT statements.
+This is a hands-on project to demostrate skills in writing COUNT, DISTINCT AND LIMIT expressions with SELECT statements.

 # Objectives